Tirithel/sloth-java/week-2/class/slide-deck/slides.md

 Assignments
 -----------

-- Homework: Answer the questions found in `../../homework.md`.
 - Lab: Write a program that calculates an employees wages.
 The lab details can be found in `../../lab.md`